-This is the first post in a series on Detoxing Your Home.
+This is the first post in a series on reasons and tips to Detox Your Home.
 In upcoming posts, I will share information on how to ditch and switch to reduce common household toxins, invisible threats you might not think about, and safer alternatives to harmful chemicals.
+Check out this post, where I bust some sneaky non-toxic living myths.
 I’ll also share with you some easy tips to further improve the health of your home.

 A Piece of My Story

 First, let me tell you a little bit about why this even showed up on my radar.
 And why it’s something I honestly believe everyone needs to be doing.

 Several years ago my husband and I sat, shell-shocked, in the office of my new oncologist.
 I had just been diagnosed with a frightening, precancerous condition.
 One that spreads relatively quickly.